61 Of The Best French Riviera Books you Have to Read

 To help him, Simon has his loyal majordomo and a French business partner.

 The book is funny and overflowing with sensuous descriptions of the good life.
 Reviews of the book have considered it to be ”the literary equivalent of a four-star restaurant.”

 The Hotel Riviera by Elizabeth Adler

-Another book set in the French Riviera, this book is about the American woman by the name of Lola Laforet who was swept away in a whirlwind wedding and found herself as the chef and owner of the iconic hotel Riviera – thus the name of the book.
+Another book set in the French Riviera.
+This book is about an American woman by the name of Lola Laforet who was swept away in a whirlwind wedding and found herself as the chef and owner of the iconic hotel Riviera – thus the name of the book.

 Travels Through France and Italy by Tobias Smollett

 This book is travel literature written by Tobias Smollett and published in 1766.
 As the name suggests, the book is not only focused on the French Riviera but also Italy and France as a whole.
 But throughout the book, the story of the book is set on the French Riviera.
 The author Smollett suffered the loss of his only child, 15-year-old Elizabeth, in April 1763, and as a result, he left England in June the same year together with his wife and traveled to the beautiful Nice.

 Following, he visited a number of places in the southern areas of France and Italy, mainly the cities of Genoa, Rome, Florence and other towns of Italy.
 He stayed in Nice for the winter and returned to London in June 1765.
 As you can understand, his book travels through France and Italy is the account of his journey.

 In the book, Smollett describes the history, social life, economics, diet and morals of the places he visited in great detail.
 The author had a great curiosity, and in his book, you can see that he had a very quick eye, foreseeing the merits of Cannes which was at the time a small village, as a health-resort.